 Fine polish is done with a tool fitted with a polishing pad and diamond slurry.
 The final polish is done with a polishing pad and colloidal silica.
-With the UltraPrep moving the tool face according to the measured and thickness corrected profile, the remaining silicon thickness variation will be less than $\pm 5\mu$ .
-With care, $\pm 2\mu$ is achievable.
+With the OmegaPrep moving the tool face according to the measured and thickness corrected profile, the remaining silicon thickness variation will be less than $\pm 2.5~\mu$ at 50 μ average thickness .
+With care, $\pm~1~\mu$ is achievable for thinner samples.